romenti/romenti.github.io/_pages/about.md

 I am also very passionate about teaching.
 I believe it is vital to foster enthusiasm in understanding and using Statistics to answer key societal questions.

-I strongly encourage to spread awareness, in Academia and anywhere else, on:
+I strongly encourage to spread awareness on:

 - gender equality & women in science;
-- LGBTQAI+ rights;
+- mental health support for researchers;
-- mental health support for researchers, post- and under- graduate.
+- LGBTQAI+ rights.

 Contact me